 If you own a home or business, then you’ll spend perhaps the majority of your time there.
 And if your home or business doesn’t adhere to NEC standards, then you could be putting yourself in danger a majority of your life.

 Don’t put your or anyone else’s safety or life at risk.
 If you have any doubts about your building’s code standards, call up your local electricians at John Jones Electric.
-We’ll provide a thorough inspection for code compliance and provide any code corrections requiring that we do so.
+We’ll provide a thorough electrical inspection for code compliance and provide any code corrections requiring that we do so.